Personal Development at Eskdale Junior

 Curriculum content through other subjects

-Our ‘Think like a…’ curriculum is rooted in our core values and so Personal Development can be evidenced in all subjects across the curriculum (this is denoted in plans by the hand I icon in our plans.
+Our ‘Think like a…’ curriculum is rooted in our core values and so Personal Development can be evidenced in all subjects across the curriculum.

 Extra-curricular opportunities (including pupil led activity)